kudobuilder/kuttl.dev/content/docs/testing/reference.md

 The `TestStep` object can be used to specify settings for a test step and can be specified in any test step YAML.

+Its `apply`, `assert` and `error` settings may be useful to reuse a number of applies across tests / test steps.
+See [KEP-0004-test-composability](https://github.com/kudobuilder/kuttl/blob/b95698f/keps/0004-test-composability.md) for more details and examples.

 ```yaml
 apiVersion: kuttl.dev/v1beta1
 kind: TestStep